If you would like to decorate your house in a gingerbread theme, my crochet gingerbread garland will make a beautiful addition to your decor!

 Disclosure: This post contains affiliate links, which means if you make a purchase from one of these links I will get a commission.

 For this gingerbread garland I’ve used my previously designed patterns for the crochet gingerbread heart, which is one of my most popular Christmas designs.

 Gingerbread Hearts, or Lebkuchenherzen, are popular in German celebrations, especially during Christmas time.

 They are typically decorated with intricate icing designs or have some saying in the center.
 To imitate the icing, I embroidered my hearts and embellished them with beads and small snowflake buttons.

-Crocheted garland is a wonderful easy project and perfect to add a handmade touch to you holiday home decoration.
+Crocheted garland is a wonderful easy project and it is perfect to add a handmade touch to your holiday home decoration.

 If you enjoy making crocheted garlands, make sure to check out my other holiday decorations – Spooky Spider Garland for Halloween, an Egg Emoji Garland for Easter and a Happy Shamrock Garland for St. Patrick’s Day.

 Also, here are my other crochet Christmas garlands ideas – Reindeer garland and Christmas Tree and Snowflake garland.